25-Stiffness reduction factor for inelastic columns.

 We will find that Fcr inelastic is< Fcr from Euler’s equation, then Fcr inelastic/ Fcr elastic is called τ and is <1.

-The modified value of the stiffness ratio at a joint in terms of E and stiffness reduction factor.
+The modified value of the stiffness ratio at a joint in terms of E and the stiffness reduction factor.

 How to use this information for the alignment chart for columns?

-The derivation of the stiffness ratio for an inelastic column and stiffness reduction factor and the value of stiffness ratio for the same column if considered elastic.
+The derivation of the stiffness ratio for an inelastic column

 Consider the case of elastic columns and elastic beams, E will cancel each other, then G elastic=(Ic/Ib)*(Lb/Lc), while G inelastic= τb*(Ic/Ib)*(Lb/Lc) = G elastic*τb, τb=Et/E <1.

-Pcr at elastic failure=Pcr=π^2E*A/(k*L)^2, or for inelastic columns, Pcr=π^2Et*A/(k*L)^2, columns given by 4.6b, dividing it by the cross-section area gives the buckling stress
+Pcr at elastic failure=Pcr=π^2E*A/(k*L)^2, or for inelastic columns, Pcr=π^2Et*A/(k*L)^2.
+Columns given by 4.6b, when divided by the cross-sectional area, provide the buckling stress.

 The modification of the critical stress value with respect to the tangent modulus of elasticity.